 Properties sometimes run up large amounts in fines and liens.
 There is a process for going before a magistrate to ask for a reduction.
 You may apply for a lien reduction by filling out the Lien Reduction Packet.
 There is a $200 application fee.
+The fee includes one property inspection.
+Additional inspections are $35 each.

 Before the property can go to a lien reduction hearing, several conditions must be met;